 Chris Sheehan, CEO

-Due to lack of mobile phone penetration in the agricultural communities and the expense of the Twilio service with frequent usage, WorldCover explored other options involving group contact to defray cost, with the added benefit of measuring user engagement via attendance rates at the weekly community meetings.
+Due to low mobile phone penetration in the agricultural communities and the expense of the high-frequency Twilio service, WorldCover explored other options involving group contact to defray costs, with the added benefit of measuring user engagement via attendance rates at the weekly community meetings.

-The three groupings each required a tailored solution, explored and tested via lean experimentation:
+The three groupings each required a tailored solution, which were explored and tested via lean experimentation:

-- Group A: SMS in either English or French via a global messaging app (Twilio) Local languages are not SMSed to manage complexity for WorldCover communications
+Group A: SMS in either English or French via a global messaging app (Twilio).
+Local languages do not use SMS to manage complexity for WorldCover communications

-Using the community meetings as a measure of engagement, WorldCover observed attendance rates at 95% and an Net Promoter Score of 9.7 with 90% of customers claiming “extreme disappointment” if the WorldCover crop insurance product were no longer offered.
-Farmers felt more trusting if based on more frequent WorldCover interactions because "an impostor wouldn’t show up at your house every week after taking our premium money."
+Using the community meetings as a measure of engagement, WorldCover observed 95 percent attendance rates and an Net Promoter Score of 9.7.
+Ninety percent of customers claimed “extreme disappointment” if the WorldCover crop insurance product were to no longer be offered.
+Farmers were more trusting the more frequent their WorldCover interactions, because "an impostor wouldn’t show up at your house every week after taking our premium money."

-By prioritizing communication as the key, WorldCover greatly enhanced the efficacy of their customer communications.
-Understanding customer demographics and pain points, as well as limitations on communications channels and cultural preference for in-person interaction led to the creation of highly effective group sessions.
+By prioritizing communication, WorldCover greatly enhanced the efficacy of their customer communications.
+Understanding customer demographics and pain points, as well as limitations on communications channels and cultural preference for in-person interaction, the team were able to create highly effective group sessions.